qlik-oss/core-website/docs/services/qix-engine/script_syntax/05_Date_and_time_functions.md

 <tr>
 <td>inyeartodate ( '2013/3/31', '2013/01/31', 0, 4 )</td>
 <td>Returns False<br />
 Compared with the previous example, the value of timestamp is still inside the fiscal year, but it is after the value of base_date, so it falls outside the part of the year.</td>
 </tr>
 <tr>
 <td>
-<p>This example checks if an invoice date falls in a fiscal year specified by setting the value of first_month_of_year to 4, and in the part of the year before the end of 31/01/2013.</p>
+<p>This example checks if an invoice date falls in a fiscal year specified by setting the value of
+<b>first_month_of_year</b> to 4, and in the part of the year before the end of 31/01/2013.</p>
 <code>TempTable:<br>
 LOAD RecNo() as InvID, * Inline [<br>
 InvDate<br>